platformio/platformio-docs/projectconf/advanced_scripting.rst

     [env:my_custom_upload_tool]
     platform = ...
-    # place it into the root of project or use full path
-    extra_scripts = extra_script.py
+    ; place it into the root of project or use full path extra_scripts = extra_script.py
     upload_protocol = custom
+    ; each flag in a new line
-    upload_flags = -arg1 -arg2 -argN
+    upload_flags =
+      -arg1
+      -arg2
+      -argN

 ``extra_script.py`` (place it near ``platformio.ini``):